Two-particle scattering on general graphs: Applications

 \subsection{Analysis of scattering with a bound particle}

 Now we apply the classification discussed above to some specific graphs; for a list of the graphs presented in this Section and their properties, see \ref{apx:D}.
-We study graphs with only two rails, so all the scattering matrices for a single particle $2\times2$, and we interpret elements $\mathbb{S}^{11}$ and $\mathbb{S}^{12}$ as reflection coefficients $r$ and transmission coefficients $t$, respectively.
-Also we set the coupling constant $U=\infty$ henceforth.
+We study graphs with only two rails, so all the scattering matrices for a single particle $2\times2$, and we interpret elements $\mathbb{S}_{11}$ and $\mathbb{S}_{21}$ as reflection coefficients $r$ and transmission coefficients $t$, respectively.
+Also, we consider the Bose-Hubbard interaction and we set the coupling constant $U=\infty$ henceforth.

 We first consider the graph \texttt{AC(4)}, shown in Fig.\ \ref{fig:AC2(4)} a).
 In Fig.\ \ref{fig:AC2(4)} we plot $|r|^2$ and $|t|^2$ for single-particle scattering.
 Note, for example, that we have perfect transmission at $E=0$ and perfect reflection at $E=\pm\sqrt{2}$.